Steps to Becoming a Dual Credit Student

 Step #9: Textbooks

-Print a copy of your schedule from your myCNM account.
+All other school district students must print a copy of your schedule from your myCNM account.
 Bring your printed schedule and textbook charge form (pick up the charge form from your high school counselor) to a CNM Bookstore to pick up required textbooks.

 Remember: your high school must approve your registration.
 Your high school will receive information about the course(s) you've registered for.
 If your school doesn't approve the course(s), they will be dropped from your schedule.